Buddhism in the United States: Japanese and Korean immigration

 The Chinese Exclusion Act of 1882 curtailed growth of the Chinese American population, but large-scale immigration from Japan began in the late 1880s and from Korea around 1903.
 In both cases, immigration was at first primarily to Hawai‘i.
 Populations from other Asian Buddhist countries followed, and in each case, the new communities established Buddhist temples and organizations.
-For instance, the first Japanese temple in Hawai‘i was built in 1896 near Paauhau by the Honpa Hongwanji branch of Jodo Shinshu.
+For instance, the first sanctioned Japanese temple in Hawai‘i, the Hāmākua Bukkyo Kaido (later renamed as the Hāmākua Jodo Mission), was built in 1896 by the Jōdo-shū school under the guidance of Reverend Gakuo Okabe.
 In 1898, Japanese missionaries and immigrants established a Young Men's Buddhist Association, and the Rev. Sōryū Kagahi was dispatched from Japan to be the first Buddhist missionary to Hawai‘i.
 The first Japanese Buddhist temple in the continental U.S. was built in San Francisco in 1899, and the first in Canada was built at the Ishikawa Hotel in Vancouver in 1905.
 The first Buddhist clergy to take up residence in the continental U.S. were Shuye Sonoda and Kakuryo Nishimjima, missionaries from Japan who arrived in 1899.